tacoapp/help.tacoapp.com/_posts/2013-09-16-teamworkpm.md

 ## Keyboard shortcut

-While using Taco, press the keyboard shortcut `g te` (as in "go to TeamworkPM") to open TeamworkPM in a new browser tab.
+While using Taco, press the keyboard shortcut `g te` (as in "go to Teamwork") to open Teamwork Projects in a new browser tab.